“I was 22 when I had my stroke”

 Few people think about stroke until it touches their life – a parent, a sister, a child, a friend…struck down.
 It can happen to anyone at any age.
 Stroke changes the lives of families in an instant.

 Did you know that stroke is one of Australia’s biggest killers?
 It kills more women than breast cancer and more men then prostate cancer.

 In fact, every 9 minutes a stroke attacks the brain of someone in Australia.

-One Australian has a stroke
+One Australia has

 The good news is that researchers and health professionals across Australia and around the world are constantly working to improve treatments, enhance recovery after stroke and perhaps even find a cure.

 Your efforts in raising funds means that researchers are given the time and resources to do their work.
 Stroke survivors and their families have support not just in the immediate aftermath of a stroke, but along the whole journey of recovery – however long that takes.
 Plus of course you are being healthy, which reduces your own risk of stroke.